ingenarel/hypr/readme.md

-- make sure that you don't have a nvim directory in your config. and if you do, rename it to something.
+- make sure that you don't have a hypr directory in your config. and if you do, rename it to something.
-- clone this bitch.
+- clone this bitch to the config directory.

 - swaync for notif
 - waybar for bar